 Wine drinkers have always thought that complementing their dinners with some bittersweet wine is good for them.
 However, studies and clinical trials have recently emerged, showing different results that have caused them to be confused.
 One that surprised wine drinkers was the suggestion that drinking red wine contributed to the development of Alzheimer’s disease.
 There was also an outcome showing that it had little or no effect on the heart.
-Still, there was overwhelming evidence that regularly drinking wine in moderation improves physical and behavioral health.
+Still, there was overwhelming evidence that regularly drinking wine in moderation improves physical and behavioral health, to the point that people think it’s safe to stop the counseling they get from platforms like BetterHelp when they start loving wine.

 Let us enlighten you more by giving you a clearer explanation of how wine drinking benefits you.